psaisan/PEAKDIFF/README.md

 ## Questions

-Contact psaisan@gmail.com for remaining questions, and large data files not included in the archive
+Contact psaisan@gmail.com in case of questions, and to request data files not included in the archive